vector-man/LibIPS.NET/README.md

 LibIPS.NET
 ==========

-.NET implementation of libips (used by flips)
+.NET implementation of libips (used by flips).